Story At-A-Glance

 Toyota Woven City

 “Building a complete city from the ground up, even on a small scale like this, is a unique opportunity to develop future technologies, including a digital operating system for the city’s infrastructure.
-With people, buildings and vehicles all connected and communicating with each other through data and sensors, we will be able to test connected AI technology… in both the virtual and the physical realms… maximizing its potential,” said Akio Toyoda, president, Toyota Motor Corporation.
+With people, buildings and vehicles all connected and communicating through data and sensors, we will be able to test connected AI technology… in both the virtual and the physical realms… maximizing its potential,” said Akio Toyoda, president of Toyota Motor Corporation.

 The concept of Woven City is similar to that of M-City at the University of Michigan but at a larger scale and with more technologies to be tested by Toyota.